Testing¶

 -

-To pass additional options to Goblint with update_suite.rb
+To pass additional command-line options to Goblint with update_suite.rb, use the gobopt environment variable, e.g.:

 gobopt='--set ana.base.privatization write+lock' ./scripts/update_suite.rb